 Industrious, hard-to-kill and widespread are just three words that you could use to describe Japanese knotweed.

-See how far it is from your area with our Japanese Knotweed Map
+See how far it is from your area with our Japanese Knotweed distribution Map covering all the hotspots.

 Initially introduced to the UK by horticulturists in the late 19th Century, this foreign plant grew faster than the Victorians knew how to handle, but they did not see it as a threat – in fact, they considered it to be quite the opposite.